DirectPay Webhook Events

 }

-With the reference here, you can verify the status of a one-time payment using the Verify payment status API.
+This event is triggered when the one-time debit transaction is successfully completed.
+With the transaction reference returned here, you can verify the payment status using the Verify Payment Status API.

 Request